 Being a leader doesn’t mean that you don’t give the dog love and affection, or bully it into submission.
 You get your dog to think of you as the alpha dog by displaying feats of leadership and an air of dominance.
 The general theory of being the leader means that your dog has to work for something that he wants.
 Here are some of the steps an owner could do when starting out on this training:

 For example, your dog has to wait until you finish eating first before he even gets to eats his meal.
 Also, he must wait until you give him the permission to eat when the bowl is already presented before him.

 Control over toys

-Dogs rely on toys to keep them busy and entertained.
-As the alpha, you have to exercise control over this aspect.
+Dogs rely on toys to keep them busy and entertained when playing inside or keeping busy outside.
+You have to exercise control over this aspect.
 For example, he has to obey your command “sit” and” “wait” first before you bring out his toys.
 When playtime is over, you have to let him see how you keep his toys.
 If a situation arises wherein he tries to stop you from getting the toy you have given him, immediately remove the toy away from him and keep it.

 Control the leash when walking

 Due to excitement, dogs have the tendency to pull the leash when walking.
 However, in training, you shouldn’t encourage this behavior.
 You have to stop him and teach him to walk beside you or behind you.
 When walking, you can also train him obedience commands.
 For example, you command him to “sit” whenever you stop at a corner.
 Until you release him from the command, he’s not allowed to walk yet.

 In a dog’s language, jumping onto others is a sign of apparent dominance.
 When your dog jumps on you as a greeting which he does consistently, stop him from doing so.